PuerkitoBio/goquery/README.md

 ## Installation

-Please note that because of the net/html dependency, goquery requires Go1.1+ and is tested on the latest 2 versions of Go.
+Please note that starting with version `v1.9.0` of goquery, Go 1.18+ is required due to the use of generics.
+For previous goquery versions, a Go version of 1.1+ was required because of the `net/html` dependency.
+Ongoing goquery development is tested on the latest 2 versions of Go.

     $ go get github.com/PuerkitoBio/goquery